ska-sa/katcp-python/doc/tutorial.rst

 Installing the Python Katcp Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can install the latest version of the KATCP library by running :command:`easy_install katcp`.
-This requires the setuptools Python package to be installed.
+You can install the latest version of the KATCP library by running :command:`pip install katcp` if pip is installed.
+Alternatively, :command:`easy_install katcp`; requires the setuptools Python package to be installed.

 Using the Blocking Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^